karelplanken/kde/prompt_customization/oh_my_posh_install_windows.md

     $env:Path += ";$HOME\AppData\Local\Programs\oh-my-posh\bin"
     ```

-3. Check that Oh My Posh is installed and works:
+4. Check that Oh My Posh is installed and works:

     ```powershell
     oh-my-posh --version
     ```

-4. Oh My Posh requires a Nerd Font to render icons correctly.
+5. Oh My Posh requires a Nerd Font to render icons correctly.
 If you don’t already have one installed, you can use the built-in font installer instead of downloading and installing a Nerd font manually.
-In an elevated prompt, the font is installed globally, else the font is installed in the user's directory.
+In an elevated terminal, the font is installed globally, else the font is installed in the user's directory.

     ```powershell
     oh-my-posh font install